coolsoftwaretyler/vuemaps/README.md

 For Mapbox GL JS to work, you need a [Mapbox access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).
 You can provide that in the demo app by creating a `.env.local` file in the root of the directory and setting `VUE_APP_MAPBOX_TOKEN` to your token.

+### Global map variables

+For some projects, we may want to allow users to access the `map` object from Mapbox, so `MapboxMap` and `ScrollyMap` both set `window.GLOBAL_MAP_VAR` on map load.
+TODO: make this opt in as a toggle in the component.

 ## Project setup

 ```